How do Digital Health Standards Assess Evidence?

-Finally, for digital health technologies, evidence of efficacy often needs to span distinct areas of required proof.
+Finally, for digital health technologies, evidence of efficacy often needs to span distinct areas of the required proof.
 These are:

 - Evidence of comparative effectiveness: Evidence that a digital health technology is as effective or more effective at delivering a given outcome than the equivalent non-digital process.
 The digital health technology should lead to a demonstrable improvement in patient or clinical outcomes.
 In traditional evidence terminology, this may be considered as a ‘per protocol’ analysis, determining the benefit of the technology if used properly.

-- Human factor analysis: This is an assessment of how effectively the digital health technology is utilised and engaged with by end users, be they patients, or health and care professionals.
+- Human factor analysis: This is an assessment of how effectively the digital health technology is utilized and engaged with by end users, be they patients, or health and care professionals.
 It is often missing in many studies and trials which focus on the efficacy of the algorithm but not on the user interface and engagement.
 This may be considered as an ‘intention to treat’ analysis, i.e. how is it actually used (and resulting in a benefit), under real-world circumstances, as opposed to those under ‘ideal’ conditions.

 - Evidence of economic benefit: Just like any other health intervention, a digital health technology can have strong evidence of comparative effectiveness but not actually deliver any material economic benefit.
 In the pharmaceutical world, the split between ‘clinical effectiveness’ and economic value is well established, but for digital health technologies, this is an area where it is even more uncommon to find substantive health economic evidence.
-To date there are little over 700 published and peer-reviewed economic analyses of digital health technologies, compared to the 366,000 technologie available to download today.
+To date, there are little over 700 published and peer-reviewed economic analyses of digital health technologies, compared to the 366,000 technologies available to download today.

 We call this the Evidential Range Challenge.

-Given these specific challenges that digital health technologies must meet in the evidential space, how can we develop a model that navigates a path through these challenges and maintains a suitable balance between on the one hand assurance rigour, and on the other practicality and achievability?
+Given these specific challenges that digital health technologies must meet in the evidential space, how can we develop a model that navigates a path through these challenges and maintains a suitable balance between on the one hand assurance rigor, and on the other practicality and achievability?

-Placing the evidential bar too high is likely to exclude a huge number of digital health technologies that are either not at the right level of maturity, or are very simple, low risk technologies that are unlikely to ever reach the higher levels of evidence.
+Placing the evidential bar too high is likely to exclude a huge number of digital health technologies that are either not at the right level of maturity, or are very simple, low-risk technologies that are unlikely to ever reach the higher levels of evidence.
 Placing the bar too low, however, risks the accreditation affording no material assurance and so defeating the purpose of undertaking such a process.
 Striking this balance remains one of the most challenging aspects of digital health technology accreditation development.